North Korean defectors and Korean-Americans call for a stand against future provocations.

 The U.S.-based Korean community has largely expressed outrage at North Korea’s Nov.
 23 bombardment of South Korea’s Yeonpyeong Island in the West Sea, which left two South Korean marines and two civilians dead.

 While serving in the North Korean military, forty-year-old defector Kim Chul Nam was assigned to the area where the artillery bombardment of Yeonpyeong Island originated.

 Kim said he believes that the attack on South Korean territory was a form of posturing ahead of the North Korean military’s winter training cycle.

 "Every year, between Dec.
 1 and March of the following year, the North Korean military undergoes its winter training cycle.
-Before beginning their extended training, they engaged in a psychological operation," he said.
+Before beginning their extended training, they engaged in a psychological operation

 "South Korea has recently hosted the G20 Summit in Seoul, and did very well in the Asian Games.
 I believe that North Korea is jealous of these South Korean achievements, and launched this bombardment to rain artillery shells on South Korea’s parade."

 After escaping from North Korea in 2005, Kim Chul Nam lived in China and other third countries in Southeast Asia before being granted refugee status and resettling in the United States four years later.

 Kim said he believes that the South Korean government’s failure to resolutely react to both large and small previous North Korean provocations was partly to blame for North Korea’s reckless attack on South Korean territory.

 Kim Kwang Jin, a former North Korean senior official and currently a research fellow with the U.S. Committee for Human Rights in North Korea (HRNK), said North Korean uncertainty surrounding its ongoing transition of power led to the artillery attack.